marcelorxaviers/ruby/rails_scopes/README.md

 ## Usage

-As it relies on metaprogramming
+As it relies on metaprogramming you just need to extend your active record

 ### Example code